scalajs-io/nodejs/README.md

 <a name="NodeJS"></a>
 ## Node.js

-The Node.js integration is by no means complete; however, there should be a sufficient number of modules implemented for most web applications.
+The Node.js integration is nearly complete (feature for feature), and should be more than sufficient for most web-based and CLI applications.
+Additionally, there are a growing number of third-party (mostly OSS) modules that have been implemented as well, include bcrypt, datastax/cassandra-driver, kafka-node, mysql, xml2js and many others.

 <a name="node_modules">
 #### Modules